openbmc/phosphor-ipmi-blobs/README.md

     if that session is already open (e.g. `stat()` or `commit()`).
     *   The caveat is the open command where the session is provided to the handler within the call.
+*   The blob manager will only call `delete()` on a blob if there are no open sessions to that blob id.